-As Option 1 is considered insufficient to meet Council's obligations under s6(h) of the RMA, and would not give full effect to the RPS, and is not recommended for progression to the next stage of PDP development.
+As the current Coastal Hazard Lines do not extend to Rakaia Huts township, Option 1 is considered insufficient to meet Council's obligations under s6(h) of the RMA, and would not give full effect to the CRPS.
+It is not recommended for progression to the next stage of PDP development.

-OPTION 2 - Incorporate the potential future coastal erosion area into the Proposed District Plan
+OPTION 2 - Incorporate the modelled coastal erosion area for Rakaia Huts into the coastal erosion overlay in the Proposed District Plan